Natalie-cho/heart_disease_predictor/README.md

 $ python model.py
 ```

-**To re-generate the html report**, run the following command in your terminal after changing directory to the `doc/heart_disease_prediction_report` directory:
+**To re-generate the HTML report**, run the following command in your terminal after changing the directory to the `doc/heart_disease_prediction_report` directory:

 ```
 $ jupyter-book build . --builder html